department-of-veterans-affairs/notification-api/README.md

 **Rebuild `notification_api` whenever Dockerfile or poetry.lock changes.**

 The associated container will have your local notification-api/ directory mounted in read-write mode, and Flask will run in development mode.
 Changes you make to the code should trigger Flask to restart on the container.
-The volume can be commented out in `ci/docker-compose.local.yml`, but you will have to also comment out the `ENTRYPOINT` because `scripts/save_certificate.sh` saves data to the filesystem.
+The volume specified in `ci/docker-compose-local.yml` allows the container to read and write from your local file system.
+If you wish to isolate the built container from your filesystem simply comment out the volume, but you will have to also comment out the `ENTRYPOINT` because `scripts/save_certificate.sh` saves data to the filesystem.
+This can be useful if working on the Dockercontainer, to verify the expected data is in the expected spot when deployed to a non-local environment.

 ### Run the local Docker containers